TOURS – In & Around Tokyo

 Marunouchi, Tokyo’s prestigious financial district, has transformed in recent years into a vibrant hub of culture, dining, and design.
 Just outside Tokyo Station, explore the striking Tokyo International Forum, an architectural gem of glass and steel, and the newly renovated Central Post Office building, which houses stylish boutiques and a fascinating museum.
 A tucked away garden, sleek underground shopping streets, and art installations await those who know where to look.

-Just steps from Meguro Station lies one of Tokyo’s most fascinating cultural treasures: Meguro Gajoen, a historic luxury hotel known for its lavish interiors and seasonal exhibitions.
-From there, wander into a quiet neighborhood filled with temples like Rakanji, home to over 300 expressive Buddhist statues and Meguro Fudoson, the temple that inspired the name “Meguro,” or “black eyes,” centuries ago.
-Continue through the lush greenery of Rinshi-no-mori Park before arriving at the longest covered shopping street in Tokyo.
+Just steps from Meguro Station lies one of Tokyo’s most fascinating cultural treasures: Meguro Gajoen, a historic luxury hotel celebrated for its lavish interiors and seasonal exhibitions.
+Beyond its doors, a quieter side of Tokyo unfolds among historic temples such as Rakanji, home to more than 300 expressive Buddhist statues, and Meguro Fudoson, the temple that gave the area its name centuries ago.
+The neighborhood also features the lush greenery of Rinshi-no-Mori Park and Tokyo’s longest covered shopping street, offering a fascinating blend of history, culture, and everyday local life.

 Shiodome is where cutting-edge Tokyo meets echoes of its past.
-This waterfront district is dominated by 13 majestic skyscrapers, yet hidden within are surprising gems.
-Step into lesser-known museums, admire sweeping views from a 46th-floor observatory, and stand before the whimsical Ghibli clock designed by animation master Hayao Miyazaki.
-Along the way, you’ll learn how Shiodome evolved from a feudal daimyo estate into a modern hub of business, design, dining, and entertainment.
+This waterfront district is dominated by 13 majestic skyscrapers and holds surprising gems hidden within.
+Discover unique museums, admire sweeping views from a 46th-floor observatory, and stand before a giant Ghibli clock designed by animation master Hayao Miyazaki.
+Learn how Shiodome evolved from a tidal marsh into a modern hub of business, design, dining, and entertainment.

 TREASURES OF SHINAGAWA